mykldggn/mykldggn/README.md

 Hoping to store the majority of my projects on this profile!
 Would appreciate feedback where you see fit if there is an improvement to be made.
 Thanks.

-LANGUAGES: PYTHON / SQL / R / TABLEAU
+Technical Skills:
+* 🐍 PYTHON
+* 🗄️ SQL, R
+* 📊 TABLEAU

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/mykldggn)    [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/miklduggan/)